Kempton Nature Reserve

 Good to know

-- You must be a member to visit Kempton - apply for membership
+- You must be a member to visit Kempton - new membership is temporarily closed

 - Opening times: dawn to dusk